praveenharan/data_analysis/README.md

 ## How to Set Up and Run

 ### Prerequisites
-* A SQL database system (e.g., PostgreSQL, MySQL, SQLite).
-The provided scripts are written with general SQL syntax that should work across most systems, but are tested with MySQL.
-* A SQL client (e.g., MySQL Workbench, DBeaver, pgAdmin) or command-line interface.
+* These scripts use general SQL syntax and have been verified to work correctly within SSMS (SQL Server Management Studio).

 ### Steps
 1.  **Create the Database:**
-    If using MySQL, open your SQL client or command line and execute:
-    ```sql
+    -- Check if the database 'university_db' already exists IF NOT EXISTS (SELECT name FROM sys.databases WHERE name = 'university_db') BEGIN
-    CREATE DATABASE IF NOT EXISTS university_db;
+        -- If it does not exist, create the database CREATE DATABASE university_db;
-    USE university_db;
-    ```
-    (Adjust for other database systems, e.g., `CREATE DATABASE university_db;` for PostgreSQL).
+    END;

 2.  **Create Tables:**
     Execute the `db_schema.sql` file.
 This will set up the `Students`, `Courses`, and `Enrollments` tables.
-    ```bash
-    # Example for MySQL CLI:
-    mysql -u your_user -p university_db < db_schema.sql
-    # Or, in your SQL client, open db_schema.sql and run it.
-    ```

 3.  **Insert Sample Data:**
     Execute the `sample_data.sql` file.
-This will populate your tables with example records.
+This will populate tables with example records.
-    ```bash
-    # Example for MySQL CLI:
-    mysql -u your_user -p university_db < sample_data.sql
-    # Or, in your SQL client, open sample_data.sql and run it.
-    ```

 4.  **Run Analysis Queries:**
     Open `analysis_queries.sql` in your SQL client.
 Execute the queries one by one to see the analytical results.